fatbardheminii/focus-timer/README.md

 npm run deploy
 ```

+## Documentation

+For a detailed explanation of the project’s codebase, including file purposes, React concepts, and data flow, see the Project Documentation.

 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request for bug fixes or new features.